codemonday-dev/cmdexam.github.io/index.md

 4. [Question 8](/pages/live-code-8.md)

 ### Solution to case
+This is an open end question.
+So feel free to make assumption and explorer the solution in details. \
+We will evaluate you on your idea and experience designing the solution to fit the use case.

 * Design and present the solution the way you usually do.
 * Please make and state assumption (if any)
 * Feel free to ask the question to get the neccessary information needed to complete the task.